Mayank8159/hackathon2/README.md

-Absolutely, Mayank.
-Here's a clean, professional README.md tailored for your Climate Resilient Web project.
-It highlights your vision, tech stack, features, and setup instructions—perfect for GitHub or portfolio presentation.

 🌍 Climate Resilient Web
 A responsive, data-driven disaster management guide designed to empower communities with real-time climate insights, emergency protocols, and preparedness tools.
 Built for clarity, accessibility, and emotional impact.